deicod/erm/docs/performance-observability.md

 - Foreign keys with explicit cascade policies (`OnDeleteCascade`, `OnUpdateRestrict`, etc.) are rendered directly into the SQL migrations.
 Plan for the additional write amplification on large tables and ensure background workers account for the cascaded deletes.
 - Polymorphic edges only annotate runtime metadata.
 The generator still emits concrete foreign keys, so keep discriminator predicates lightweight (usually an indexed column).
 - Regenerate migrations after changing cascade semantics—existing databases require manual `ALTER TABLE ...
 DROP CONSTRAINT ...` before the new clause can be applied.
+- Generated columns are treated as read-only; the diff engine drops and recreates them when the expression changes because PostgreSQL cannot alter the definition in-place.
+Schedule migrations during maintenance windows or provide a hand-written migration if the table is large.

 ## Connection Pooling